Keeping up with weeds SUCKS. Especially when they start taking over your beautiful lawn or garden beds that you worked so hard on.

 The True Temper grass whip has a hardwood handle and double-edged serrated steel blades.

-This tool is great for cutting tall grass and overgrown weeds or vegetation.
+This tool is great for cutting tall grass and tough weeds or vegetation.
 The hardwood handle grass whip looks like an oddly shaped hockey stick, but is great for cutting tall growth.

 - Handle Length: 38 inches